Scorchin' hot summers, beaches straight out of a brochure, and the food of holiday dreams, Majorca is top spot for your next jolly.

 🥳 Things to do in Majorca on group holidays

-Magaluf = Iconic – Beach bars, foam parties, neon lights and DJs until sunrise.
-You're one recoupling away from a Love Island ep.
+Magaluf Strip – it’s iconic for a reason.
+Think neon lights, foam parties, and DJs spinning until sunrise.
+You are basically one text away from a Love Island recoupling.

-Tramuntana quad biking – Explore mountain trails, snap the views and get muddy with your mates.
+Tramuntana Quad Biking – swap the sun loungers for four wheels.
+Tear up the mountain trails, snap the epic views, and get a bit muddy with your mates.

-Caves of Drach – Underground boat rides + jaw-dropping stalactites = major group chat material.
+Caves of Drach – underground boat rides and jaw-dropping stalactites (the pointy ones).
+It’s cooler than it sounds and major group chat material.

 ❤️ Things to do in Majorca for couples

-Sunset catamaran cruise – Bubbly, sea breeze, and couple goals turned up to 11.
+Sunset Catamaran Cruise – bubbly in hand, sea breeze in your hair, and couple goals turned up to 11.
+It’s the ultimate date night.

 👨👩👧👦 Things to do in Majorca on family holidays

-Hidropark Alcudia – Slides, wave pools and snack bars aplenty.
+Hidropark Alcudia – slides, wave pools, and snack bars aplenty.
+It’s the easiest way to wear them out before bedtime.

-All-Inclusive Hotels – With all-you-can-eat ice cream, splash zones and kids’ clubs, you might actually get to finish your book.
+All-Inclusive Hotels – let’s be real, unlimited ice cream is the dream.
+Plus, with kids’ clubs on tap, you might actually get to finish your book.

 🍽️ Things to do in Majorca for foodies